-Applications for Associate membership or to move to Full Membership must be received at least six months before the SCAR Delegates’ Meeting at which they will be considered.
+Applications for sssociate membership or to move to full membership must be received at least six months before the SCAR Delegates’ Meeting at which they will be considered.
 A decision regarding any application for membership is made by the voting delegates at the SCAR meeting.

 Summary of requirements for Membership Applications

-- Applications must be submitted through the national organization adhering to ISC or its nominee.
+- Applications must be submitted through the national organization adhering to the ISC or its nominee.

 - Applications must include a statement: